vendidero/shiptastic-integration-for-ups/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Connect Shiptastic to the UPS API and create UPS labels to shipments and returns.
+Connect Shiptastic to the UPS® API and create UPS labels to shipments and returns.

 == Description ==

-This plugin registers UPS as a shipping service provider for [Shiptastic](http://wordpress.org/plugins/shiptastic-for-woocommerce).
+This plugin registers UPS® as a shipping service provider for [Shiptastic](http://wordpress.org/plugins/shiptastic-for-woocommerce).
 Navigate to
 WooCommerce > Settings > Shiptastic > Shipping Service Providers > UPS and connect your store to the UPS API.
 After that, you may conveniently create
-UPS labels to your shipments right from within your admin panel.
+UPS labels to your shipments right from within your admin panel and allow your customers to choose UPS Access Point™ delivery from within your checkout.

 == Installation ==